First Credit Card

 Cash advance interest rate

 This is the amount of interest a financial institution will charge you for making cash withdrawals.
-There is usually a no interest-free period, so you will be charged interest from the moment that you withdraw the money.
+Be aware that there is usually no interest-free periods.
+This means you could be charged interest from the moment you withdraw money.

 Interest free period